yosuaricky/cyclistic-analysis/README.md

 | ------- |
 | 5667717 |

 The total of unique records is equal to total records, so I can confirm there is no duplicate in dataset.
+Let's continue the data cleaning process.

+#### Check for error value in column `ride_length`

 _will be updated_